The County of Northern Lights provides three levels of fire protection services

 Fire Ban Rules and Information

-Other than a campfire, any open fire in the province of Alberta must have a permit.
-To obtain a permit within the Forest Protection Area, contact your local Alberta Agriculture and Forestry office by calling 310-0000.
+Other than a campfire, any open fire in the Forest Protection Area must have a permit.
+To obtain a permit within the Forest Protection Area, contact your local Alberta Agriculture and Forestry office by calling 310-0000 or request a permit online.
 If you are outside the Forest Protection Area, contact the Regional Fire Chief.
 If you are unsure of your intended burn location, contact the regional fire chief to confirm your location and permit process.

 Fire permits are free and issued for a specific period of time.
 Permits may be cancelled before the permit expiry date if conditions relating to fire hazards indicate such cancellation is necessary.
 Fire permits contain conditions that must be strictly followed.
 Under the Forest and Prairie Protection Act, you may be held responsible for fire suppression costs or any penalties resulting from burning without a permit or failing to comply with the conditions outlined in the individual permit.